Anelon/TopDownSpeed/readme.md

+Mirrored Fantasy is a new take on the high speed team based combat from MOBAs, one of the most popular eSports genres, with more of a focus on: diverse map elements, ability interaction, and player versus environment.
+The main goal is to have interesting gameplay with isolated mirror lanes which no other MOBA has, with three dungeons of different types.
+A player versus player dungeon with the objective of this being the main interaction between teams.
+A player versus environment dungeon which shows player skill and knowledge of game mechanics.
+Last is a simple puzzle dungeon that has a mix between player versus environment and player versus player which can serve as a secondary point of contention between teams.
+The purpose of this project is to fill a gap in the MOBA game genre with a greater focus on player versus environment elements and direct lockdowns of the other team’s progress.
+Bringing player versus environment skill to a genre that normally keeps its focus in player versus player and a focus on the ability interaction that is common in RPGs.
+This is targeted at fans of both the RPG and MOBA genre as well as just gamers in general.

 Requirements, nodejs (>=13.2.0 if you enable experimantal modules or >=14), and a modern web browser.
 From the project root run
 - npm install